-3. Bearing in mind the information above and according to your opinion, circle the group or groups of Mexicans that are entitled to education in our country.
+3. Bearing in mind the information above and according to your opinion, square the group or groups of Mexicans that are entitled to education in our country.

-4. Write three statements that guide education to achieve at least one characteristic established in Article 3 of the Constitution: national, democratic, lay, free, and compulsory.
+- 4. Write three statements that guide education to achieve at least one characteristic established in Article 3 of the Constitution: national, democratic, lay, free, and compulsory.
 Look at the example.

-- 5. Get together with colleagues who teach the same grade of Cycle 2 and check the answers to the previous exercises.
-Then, carry out the following activities: - List and describe the most relevant aspects that characterize the students you teach and that, in your opinion, are necessary to consider when teaching the contents of the subject.
+5. Get together with colleagues who, like you, teach the same grade in Cycle 3.
+Revise and share the answers to the previous exercises and complete the following activities:

+• List and describe the most relevant aspects that characterize the students you teach and that, in your opinion, are necessary to consider when teaching the contents of the subject.
 Look at the example.